Business Strategy Examples

 In 1964 Supreme Court Justice Potter Stewart was struggling to define what obscenity is and finally resorted to “…I know it when I see it.”
-Business strategy is a bit of the same, so let’s talk about some examples.
+Business strategy is a bit of the same, so let’s talk about some business strategy examples.

-Here is are some excerpts from my book, “Never Kick a Cow Chip on a Hot Day—Real Lessons for Real CEOs and Those Who Want To Be.”
+Here are some excerpts from my book, “Never Kick a Cow Chip on a Hot Day—Real Lessons for Real CEOs and Those Who Want To Be.”

 Business Strategy #1: Surviving Wal-Mart

 To get started on these business strategy examples, I have a quick story to share.
 A friend of mine had inherited a mess.
 His father had run a chain of grocery stores in another state and had passed away, leaving my friend to run the business.
 With ownership dispersed among quarreling family members who had different expectations, the only logical thing for him to do was to clean it up to the best of his ability, package the business, and then sell it and ride off into the sunset.